ctron/package-drone-openshift/README.md

 ## Configure system

-After the application is set up you need to create the database schema and create one manager user.
+After the application is set up you need to create one manager user.

 Log on to the system using the user `admin` and the "admin token" (see above).

-1. Click on the task marker in the upper right
-2. Follow the link to for "install schema"
-3. Install the database schema

-Create the manager user:

 1. Go to System -> Users
 2. Create a new user